 Overnight oats are nothing new and have been around for years for quick and easy breakfasts.
 This makes them a perfect back-to-school meal even if you’re not going back to school!

-Ever since the day I tried them I fell in love with their super creamy texture, slightly sweet flavor, and satisfying filling factor that just can’t be compared to a stale bagel with peanut butter and sugar-filled jam.
+The first day I tried them years ago, I fell in love with their super creamy texture, slightly sweet flavor, and satisfying filling factor that just can’t be compared to a stale bagel with peanut butter and sugar-filled jam.
 As a nutritionist, I’m also in love with the nutritional benefits of overnight oats since they’re full of fiber, protein, antioxidants, B vitamins, and minerals like magnesium and iron.

 And can we talk about easy and customizable?!